RikelmeSousadeCarvalho/ModelagemPreditivaBrasileirao/README.md

 # ModelagemPreditivaBrasileirao
-Análise exploratória de um dataset do Brasileirão de 2025 e uma modelagem preditiva a partir dele
+Análise exploratória de um dataset do Brasileirão de 2003 a 2025 e 3 modelagens preditivas a partir dele